Note: Sea Grape charter is no longer in operation. Click here to jump down to a listing of current Anguilla charter companies.

 Everyone seemed to love Shaun Webster of Sea Grape Charters if you want to charter your own custom Anguilla boat tours

 By the way, Chocolat offers a great day cruise, sailing to Prickly Pear and Sandy Island.
 We had a wonderful time on this fixed-boat-tour cruise, which includes a fabulous lunch, thanks to Jacquie.
+As of 2018, Chocolat is no longer in operation.

 But Shaun Webster will charter whatever kind of cruise you like!
 For example...